-Winter in Paris may be cold and is generally wet.
+Winter in Paris is generally cold and rainy.
 Pack layers to fight the winter dampness!
 Bring the necessary items while remembering that you must bring them back, along with everything purchased in Paris.
 Student dress is not as casual as it is in the United States.
 French students do not wear sweatpants, pajama pants or gym clothes to class.
 Remember that Paris is a city, not a college campus.